ytmytm/geos-atari/README-Atari.md

 Atari has less RAM available because it can't switch off I/O and allocates whole 1K of RAM for sprites (Players).

-Because of that:

-    - part of space reserved for disk driver is now occupied by Kernal code - about 5 pages
-    - a little bit of Kernal code resides in banked memory in bank 0
+Because of that part of space reserved for disk driver is now occupied by Kernal code (about 5 pages) and a little bit of Kernal code resides in banked memory in bank 0.

 If a real disk driver comes (hint, hint) then some better separation and Kernal code banking (like on C128 in bank0 and under I/O space) is needed.
 Probably graphics functions are best fit for that.
 Since $6000-$7FFF is used as a screen back buffer this means only $4000-$5FFF would be